Many people are not sure what hyperbaric oxygen therapy is used for.

-But it can also refresh the mind and eliminate fatigue, for example, students with heavy academic workload, office workers who often work overtime, and so on.
+But it can also refresh the mind and eliminate fatigue, for example, students with heavy academic workloads, office workers who often work overtime, and so on.

-Although hyperbaric oxygen therapy is a painless, non-invasive, and safe physical therapy method with many benefits, it is not something that anyone can use casually or just want to use it!
+Although hyperbaric oxygen therapy is a painless, non-invasive, and safe physical therapy method with many benefits, it is not something that anyone can use casually or just want to use!

 Hyperbaric oxygen therapy is a way of treating certain illnesses in which the patient is placed into a closed pressure vessel (hyperbaric chamber) and breathing in high-concentration oxygen while increasing the pressure inside the chamber to above one atmospheric pressure.

 Hyperbaric oxygen therapy can increase the oxygen content in the body, improve microcirculation and tissue hypoxia, promote aerobic metabolism of cells, reduce tissue edema and exudation, promote the elimination of harmful gases, inhibit the growth and reproduction of anaerobic bacteria, enhance the bactericidal effect of leukocytes and antibiotics, promote wound healing, enhance the therapeutic effects of tumors and prevent their complications, promote the repair of nerve sheaths, regulate the immune function of the body, and serve as a healthcare function.

 Based on these functions, we simply divide its applications into two categories: disease treatment and healthcare.